ipolychr/content-mlops/docs/audio_preprocess.md

       only the specified segment of the audio file at a time, enabling sequential processing and alleviating memory constraints.
-    * Parallelized Processing: This approach also facilitates parallelized processing, optimizing computational efficiency and memory utilization, making it ideal for working with vast music collections.
+    * Parallelized Processing: This approach also facilitates parallelized processing, optimizing computational efficiency and memory utilization, making it ideal for working with vast speech collections.

   Usage example:

     ~~~python
-    from genre_classification.preprocessor.audio_preprocess import AudioPreprocess
+    from ser.preprocessor.audio_preprocess import AudioPreprocess

     source_audio = "path/to/your/audio_file.mp4"